Chapter 5: The Boy Dies

 jungle was too thick for me to observe a single downed soldier, I could

-opposite the bunker complex.
+pull back to our assembly area.
 They arrived very quickly after the

 shooting started and continued coming in for some time.
 There were at